Azure advanced threat detection

-Facility/Building management services want to monitor temperature, moisture, traffic, and so on.
+Facility or building management services want to monitor temperature, moisture, traffic, and so on.

 IoT/manufacturers want to use sensor data in time series to monitor work flow, quality, and so on.

-Service providers, such as call centers need to monitor service demand trend, incident volume, wait queue length and so on.
+Service providers, such as call centers, need to monitor service demand trend, incident volume, wait queue length, and so on.

-Business analytics groups want to monitor business KPIs' (such as sales volume, customer sentiments, pricing) abnormal movement in real time.
+Business analytics groups want to monitor business KPIs' (such as sales volume, customer sentiments, or pricing) abnormal movement in real time.